DocPhilDuPlessis/Auri_Publications/index.md

 I co-exist and harmoniously interact with AI.
 It can be done!
 ---
 ### Why It Matters
 Don’t believe me?
 Seen the bad press?
 The headlines?
 Ever wonder why AI sometimes struggles to communicate with you on your own terms?
-Why it draws a slight “funk” in pictures — the logo on a shirt pocket just off, or the shirt colour changing with the logo?<b>
+Why it draws a slight “funk” in pictures — the logo on a shirt pocket just off, or the shirt colour changing with the logo?

 Those are small mistakes.
 But imagine AI making a big one: giving the wrong advice.
 In mental health, that’s catastrophic.
 Silly mistakes can become endless cycles of human frustration.
 Sometimes they lead to brain collapses, depression overload — or far worse.

 🩹 *Doc Phil - proudly mentally impaired.
 The original AI Macgyver with a roll of duct tape and a touch of inspiration*